Stupid-Human/DDI-RE/README.md

 # DDIRE
-my research about drug-drug interaction relation extraction
+My research about drug-drug interaction relation extraction.

-##  schedule
+##  Schedule
 ### To know the data,I must read papers as follows:

  - SemEval-2013 Task 9：Extraction of Drug-Drug Interactions from